2014 Jerusalem synagogue attack: Response

 The synagogue which was the site of the attack reopened the following day, once again with shacharit services.
 The congregation continues to employ Arab workers.

 In response to the incident, many protests were conducted around the world.
 Rabbi Avi Weiss conducted a protest at the Palestinian Embassy in New York City.
 Ten Jewish men were arrested at a protest in Jerusalem, and 23 others were arrested attempting to block the Jerusalem Light Rail.
 Memorial services were held in many communities.

 Thousands attended Zidan Saif's funeral, including President Reuven Rivlin, Minister of Internal Security Yitzhak Aharonovich, and Chief of Police Yohanan Danino.
 A Jewish American couple named their child after Zidan Saif to honor his actions.

 The FBI had stated that they would join Israeli authorities in an investigation of the attacks, with an eye to whether any organizations or individuals assisted the attackers, and could be prosecuted.

-Demonstrations and celebrations were staged in Gaza with Palestinians bearing portraits of the two attackers as well as hatchets of the type used in the terror attack.

 Family and friends of British-Israeli victim Rabbi Avraham Shmuel Goldberg raised funds to dedicate a 3-bed unit in his name in the Emergency Department of Shaare Zedek Medical Center, Jerusalem.